Satsuma Domain: Bakumatsu

 Meanwhile, the focus of Japanese politics shifted to Kyoto, where the major struggles of the time occurred.
 The shogunate entrusted Satsuma and Aizu with the protection of the Imperial court, against attempts of the Sonnō jōi faction to take over, as in the Kinmon Incident of 1864.
 The shogunate decided to punish Chōshū for this event with the First Chōshū expedition, under the leadership of a Satsuma retainer, Saigō Takamori.
 Saigō, however, avoided a military conflict and allowed Chōshū to resolve the issue with the Seppuku of the three perpetrators behind the attack on the Imperial palace.

 When the shogunate decided to finally defeat Chōshū in a Second Chōshū expedition the next year, Satsuma, under the lead of Saigo Takamori and Ōkubo Toshimichi, decided to switch sides.
 The Satchō Alliance between Satsuma and Chōshū was brokered by Sakamoto Ryōma from Tosa.

 This second expedition ended in a disaster for the shogunate.
 It was defeated on the battlefield, and Shōgun Iemochi died of illness in Osaka Castle.
 The next shōgun, Tokugawa Yoshinobu, brokered a cease fire.

 Despite attempts by the new shōgun to reform the government, he was unable to contain the growing movement to overthrow the shogunate led by Satsuma and Chōshū.
 Even after he stepped down as shōgun and agreed to return the power to the Imperial court, the two sides finally clashed in the Battle of Toba–Fushimi 1868.
 The shōgun, defeated, escaped to Edo.
 Saigo Takamori then led his troops to Edo, where Tenshō-in was instrumental in the bloodless surrender of Edo castle.
 The Boshin War continued until the last of the shogunate forces were defeated in 1869.

 Meiji period

 The Meiji government, which was established in the aftermath of these events, was largely dominated by politicians from Satsuma and Chōshū.
-Though the samurai class, domain system, and much of the political and social structures surrounding these were abolished shortly afterwards, figures from these two areas dominated the Japanese government roughly until World War I.
+Though the samurai class, domain system, and much of the political and social structures surrounding these were abolished shortly afterwards.
+The Satsuma rebelled against the imperial government in 1877 as their authority withered, culminating in the destruction of hereditary rule in Japan.
+Figures from these two areas dominated the Japanese government roughly until World War I.

 However, the beginning of the period was marked by growing discontent of the former samurai class, which erupted in the Satsuma Rebellion under Saigo Takamori in 1877.